 “If your credit is not good enough, you can get a loan on a variable interest rate since it is based on a benchmark,” he said, adding that “in a variable interest rate mortgage, you don't need to worry about penalties if you want to complete your mortgage payments early or switch the lender.”

 However, access to credit always comes with a flipside: Just because you can take out a loan doesn’t mean you should.

 Watch out for low introductory rates.

-Financial Analyst Trish Tetreault of FitSmallBusiness.com explained the dangers that can come with the low “introductory offer” rates that come with many variable rate loans, especially for borrowers who have poor credit:
+Senior financial analyst Trish Tetreault of FitSmallBusiness.com explained the dangers of low “introductory offer” rates that come with many variable rate loans, especially for borrowers who have poor credit:

 “In general, a variable interest rate will begin with a lower introductory rate and will rise and fall based on a price indicator.
 Often the low introductory rate seems manageable, but the gradual increase in rate over the course of your loan can result in an interest rate and payments that quickly become unaffordable.